R-Zero Beam

 UV-C Air Disinfection System.

-Beam is the world’s first UR-UVGI system to use LEDs rather than traditional mercury bulbs, allowing for higher efficiency and efficacy.
-Beam disinfects 99% of airborne pathogens every five minutes as natural convective currents draw air through its disinfection zone, without the high costs and energy consumption of HVAC systems.
+Beam is the first system to use LEDs rather than traditional mercury bulbs, resulting in greater efficiency and effectiveness.
+Natural convective currents in the room draw air through the disinfection zone, allowing it to disinfect 99% of airborne pathogens every 5 minutes - without the high costs and energy consumption of HVAC systems.

 Client